jdan/thatjdanisso.cool/articles/2019-05-10-infinite-lists.md

 ## The Infinite

-Conceptually, an infinite list is a like a finite list.
+Conceptually, an infinite list is a lot like a finite list.
 We'll want a way to get an item, and a way to get the rest.
 Let's kick things off by building a stream of ones:

 ```js
 1, 1, 1, 1, ...